Michael IX Palaiologos: Battle of Apros (1305)

 But as soon as the signal for battle was given, the Catalans rushed into battle with the cry "Aragon!
 Aragon!
 Saint George!", as the memorable defeat at Magnesia was repeated.
 The Turcopoles and Alans suddenly left the battlefield.
 Such a surprise took all the courage from the Byzantines.
 Michael IX, seeing that the ranks of his soldiers were mingled, with tears turned to them, begging them to stand firm.
 But they didn't listen to him at all and rushed to run without looking back.
 Only about a hundred knights remained with the emperor.
 Most of the infantry was badly battered by the Catalans, who rushed to pursue the Byzantines.

 In the middle of such desperate situation, Michael IX carried himself with great courage:

 Michael IX retreated to Didymoteicho, where he met Andronikos II, who gave his son a long and severe reprimand, since he unnecessarily exposed himself to mortal risk.
 At the same time, the co-Emperor became the object of brutal attacks from his stepmother the Empress Irene (born Yolanda of Montferrato), who hated him, since he was the heir in detriment of her sons.
-As for the victorious Catalans, for the next two years they freely plundered Thrace, then devastated Macedonia and, finally, left to seek glory in Greece.
+As for the victorious Catalans, for the next two years they freely plundered Thrace, then devastated Macedonia and, finally, left to seek glory in Thessaly and central Greece.

 The state of affairs in Asia, where the Turks managed to cut the line of communication between Nicomedia and Nicaea (1307), was not the best either.